MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

+## May 27, 2021

+Microsoft has released the latest Microsoft Edge Stable Channel (Version 90.0.818.xx), which incorporates the latest Security Updates of the Chromium project.
+This update contains [CVE-2021-31982 ]() and [CVE-2021-31937]() which has been reported by the Chromium team as having an exploit in the wildFor more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## May 13, 2021

 Microsoft has released the latest Microsoft Edge Stable Channel (Version 90.0.818.62), which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).